laxmananand/zoqq_depl/docs/api-reference/payout.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint returns complete details for a single beneficiary, including account information, verification status, and supported payout methods.</p>
+    <p>This endpoint retrieves full details of a specific beneficiary, including their account info, verification status, and supported payout methods.
+You must provide the beneficiary ID and required headers for authentication and identification.</p>

     <h3>Request Headers</h3>